Akinkunmi Amoo: 2021

 In 2021, following the departure of Alexander Kačaniklić, Amoo established himself as a regular starter for Hammarby.
 On 7 March, he scored a long-range strike against rivals AIK in a 3–2 home win in Svenska Cupen, which meant that his side advanced to the quarter-finals of the tournament.
 On 17 April, Amoo scored his first league goal in Allsvenskan for the club, in a 2–0 home win against Mjällby AIF.
 On 30 May, Amoo won the 2020–21 Svenska Cupen with Hammarby, through a 5–4 win on penalties (0–0 after full-time) against BK Häcken in the final.
 He featured in all six games as the side reached the play-off round of the 2021–22 UEFA Europa Conference League, after eliminating Maribor (4–1 on aggregate) and FK Čukarički (6–4 on aggregate), where the club was knocked out by Basel (4–4 on aggregate) after a penalty shoot-out.
 Following his performances throughout the year, Amoo reportedly attracted interest from big European clubs like Ajax, Leicester and Valencia.
 He was one of three finalists for Allsvenskan young player of the year, that ultimately was awarded to Veljko Birmančević from Malmö FF.

 F.C.
 Copenhagen

 On 31 January 2022, Amoo signed a five-year deal with F.C.
 Copenhagen in the Danish Superliga.
 The fee was reportedly set at around €4.4 million, plus bonuses and a sell-on clause, making it a record breaking transfer for Hammarby.
 He also became one of Copenhagen's record arrivals, in the same region as Pep Biel and Ísak Bergmann Jóhannesson.

+Omonia

+On 13 September 2023, Amoo signed a three-year deal with Omonia.

+On 2 March 2024, Amoo terminated his contract with Omonia for personal reasons.

+In February 2025, Amoo joined China League One side Shanghai Jiading Huilong.